State independent contextuality advances one-way communication: One-way Communication tasks

-In general, a one-way communication task involves a sender (Alice) and a receiver (Bob).
-In each round of the task Alice receives an input $x$ from a set $\{x\}$ and sends a message (classical or quantum) to Bob.
-Bob receives input $y$ from a set $\{y\}$ and is required to guess $f(x,y)$.
-Bob's answer is encoded in an output variable $z$.
-In this article, we deal with the communication tasks where $f(x,y)$ is binary, i.e., $z\in \{0,1\}$.
-We assume that the inputs $x,y$ are uniformly distributed.
-Let $p(z|x,y)$ represent the probability of obtaining an output $z$ given inputs $x,y$.
-Any figure of merit, i.e., the guessing probability of $f(x,y)$, of the communication problem can be considered as a linear function of these observed probabilities.
-For convenience, one can always normalize the figure of merit such that it takes value within $[0,1]$.
-Thus, any figure of merit is expressed as, \be S = \sum_{x,y} t(x,y)p(z=f(x,y)|x,y) , \ee where $t(x,y)\geq 0, \sum_{x,y}t(x,y)=1$.
-Here $t(x,y)$ can be interpreted as the normalized weightage for inputs $x,y$.
-Two distinct scenarios have been taken in account for carrying out the communication task.
-We now illustrate these.
+A one-way communication task involves a sender (Alice) and a receiver (Bob).
+In each round of the task Alice receives an input $x$ from a set $[n_x]:= \{1,\dots,n_x\}$ and sends a message (classical or quantum) to Bob.
+Bob receives an input $y$ from a set $[n_y]:= \{1,\dots,n_y\}$ and is required to guess some function of their inputs, $f(x,y)$.
+Bob encodes his answer in an output variable, say, $z$.
+Let $p(z|x,y)$ represents the probability of obtaining an output $z$ given inputs $x,y$.
+In this article, we only consider the communication tasks where $f(x,y)$ is binary, i.e., $z\in \{0,1\}$.
+Furthermore, we deem the figure of merit of the communication problem, i.e., the guessing probability of $f(x,y)$, as a linear function of the observed probabilities $\{p(z|x,y)\}$.
+For convenience, one can always normalize the figure of merit such that it takes a value within $[0,1]$.
+Thus, any linear figure of merit can be expressed as, \be S = \sum_{x,y} t(x,y)p(z=f(x,y)|x,y) , \ee where $t(x,y)\geq 0, \sum_{x,y}t(x,y)=1$.
+Here $t(x,y)$ is the normalized weightage for guessing the correct $f(x,y)$.
+Without loss of generality, we can assume that the inputs $x,y$ are uniformly distributed since the pay-off for non-uniform distribution can effectively be absorbed into $t(x,y)$.
+This task is trivial if Alice is allowed to send her input $x$ to Bob.
+The non-triviality and the quantum advantage appear when there is some restriction on the communication from Alice to Bob.
+Two such distinct scenarios are illustrated below.